bkatchmar/rick-and-morty-api-consumption/README.md

 npm install --save bootstrap
-npm install --save reactstrap react react-dom npm install --save react-router-dom
+npm install --save reactstrap react react-dom npm install --save react-router-dom npm install --save axios
 ```

 ## reactstrap
 This is basically Bootstrap with React Components to make using Bootstrap even easier, perfect for getting a base style structure out of the way.
+[More Info](https://reactstrap.github.io/).

+## axios
+We use this to make our API calls.

 # Concepts Covered in this Repo
 The main purpose of this repository is to cover as many concepts as I can regarding ReactJS to show my aptitude for the technology.